emilygsimmonds/Evolutionarily_Explicit_IPM/Data_description.md

 * Half_fall (date of peak caterpillar abundance in days since 1st April	Median date on which first instar winter moth larvae descend to ground to pupate - SCALED)
 * R_pop_size (number of unique breeding females that were recorded as born in the woodland and counted in the breeding season - SCALED)

+* Spring_temp_GT (cue for great tits: mean of maximum daily temperatures (ºC) from 4th March to 10th May (Met Office, 2009, Hollis and McCarthy, 2017) - SCALED)
+* Spring_temp_cat (cue for caterpillars: mean of maximum daily temperatures (ºC) from 22nd February to 20th May (Met Office, 2009, Hollis and McCarthy, 2017) - SCALED)

-[descale.csv](https://github.com/emilygsimmonds/Evolutionarily_Explicity_IPM/blob/master/descale.csv) : biological data used in the analyses.
+[descale.csv](https://github.com/emilygsimmonds/Evolutionarily_Explicit_IPM/blob/master/descale.csv) : biological data used in the analyses.
 Rows are individual breeding attempts.
 Continuous variables are not scaled.
 All variables are the same as in bio_data.csv.

-[bio_data_inheritance.csv](https://github.com/emilygsimmonds/Evolutionarily_Explicity_IPM/blob/master/bio_data_inheritance.csv) : biological data used in the inheritance analyses.
+[bio_data_inheritance.csv](https://github.com/emilygsimmonds/Evolutionarily_Explicit_IPM/blob/master/bio_data_inheritance.csv) : biological data used in the inheritance analyses.
 Rows are individual breeding attempts.
 All continuous variables are scaled (mean subtracted and divided by the standard deviation).
 Restricted to birds that appear in the pedigree.
 Columns are the same as bio_data.csv with three additions.

 Columns are: